 Lyme disease is on the rise.
 It is defined as a bacterial disease transmitted by infected ticks.
 According to the CDC, Lyme disease is the fastest growing vector-borne, infectious disease in the United States.
 Since 1982, the number of reported cases annually has increased 25 fold.
 Along with the diagnosis of Lyme disease there are five subspecies of Borrelia Burgdorferi, over 100 strains in the US, and 300 strains worldwide.
 Lyme disease is known to evade the immune system and antibiotic therapy, leading to chronic infections.

-How does a person get Lyme Disease?
+How does a person get Lyme disease?

-Signs and symptoms of Lyme disease vary greatly from one person to another depending on what other co-infections are present, and length of time the person has been infected.
+Signs and symptoms of Lyme disease vary greatly from one person to another depending on what other co-infections are present, and the length of time the person has been infected.

 - Red ring-like (bull’s eye) rash occurs in about 70-80% of cases and begins 3-32 days after the bite.

 - Rash grows larger over a few days/weeks.
 Rash is not painful